Friday, October 18, 2019

 Aesthetics

 Graphically, I expected better from the ST. Just look at its title screen if you don't believe me - what were they thinking?
-The game itself resembles the arcade levels but feels rushed with missing decals, bland colours and weak shadows.
-It's pretty rubbish when compared to other isometric games I've enjoyed on my Atari ST.
+The game resembles the arcade levels but feels rushed with many missing decals, bland colours, and weak shadows.
+It's rubbish compared to other isometric games I've enjoyed on my Atari ST.

 Level four has some of the most infuriating moments...

-The kind that have you screaming at the poor ST!!!!
+...the kind that has you screaming at the poor ST!!!!

 The CryptO'pinion?

-Marble Madness is the weakest game in the Super Pack (so far) and yes, it's even worse than Chopper X so I don't think I'll be booting it up again anytime soon.
-Sorry guys, but I absolutely hated this game with a passion!!
+Marble Madness is the weakest game in the Super Pack; it's worse than Chopper X so I think I'll be fine without booting it up again.
+It feels rushed and without the dedication the ST requires.
+I hated it with a passion!!

 Friday, October 11, 2019